Menomonee Falls, Wisconsin: History

-Mid-1900s

-In the 1950s, more subdivisions were built, and US 41 was completed.
-This increased the attractiveness of Menomonee Falls as there was now an easy commute to Milwaukee jobs.
-In 1958, the village of Menomonee Falls annexed the remainder of the Town of Menomonee, which increased the total area from 2 square miles to 32 square miles and the population from 4,500 to 12,000.

-In the 1960s, the school district built six new schools because of population growth in the baby boom era.
+In the 1960s, the school district built six new schools because of population growth in the baby-boom era.
 In 1965, a can manufacturing plant with a capacity of 150 million cans per year was established in the village, owned by Containers, Inc., a joint venture of the Miller Brewing Company and Carnation Company.
-"By the end of the 1960s, 48 percent of the population in the Village was 19 years old or under."
+"By the end of the 1960s, 48% of the population in the village was 19 years old or under."
 Both a better park system and better public services were developed.
 Several full-time police officers were hired, along with full-time firefighters.
 Shopping centers were developed and major employers established in the village, including Harley-Davidson and Wacker Neuson.
 Old structures were razed to make way for several new streets.

-Late 1900s

 Near the end of the 20th century, Menomonee Falls continued to grow in population.
 Between 1990 and 2010, the population had grown by almost 9,000.
 New subdivisions and apartments were built in the community.
 Reports in 2016 state, "As of 2016, the Village had an estimated 36,907 residents and had become an important economic hub of Greater Milwaukee area."
 Major business developments include Kohl's Corporate campus and the Westbrook Corporate Center.
-A new village hall/municipal center was built and a new Library.
+A new village hall/municipal center was built and a new library.